Citizen-Knowledge-Graph/.github/profile/README.md

 ### These are tools we built to help us with data modeling:
 - `shacl-generator` AI-playground to create SHACL shapes from text.
-- `console` semOps: a linked data operations flow tool.
+- `console` semOps: a linked data operations flow tool, live at [console.foerderfunke.org](https://console.foerderfunke.org)